aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

 Karpenter supports accelerators, such as GPUs.

-To specify a specific GPU type, use the [instance type well known label selector](#instance-type-allowlist).
+To enable instances with accelerators, use the [instance type well known label selector](#instance-type-allowlist).

-However, a specific GPU requirement, including type, can be made on a pod spec.
+Additionally, include a resource requirement in the workload manifest.
+Thus, accelerator dependent pod will be scheduled onto the appropriate node.

-*Override with workload manifest (e.g., pod)*
+*accelerator resource in workload manifest (e.g., pod)*

 ```yaml
 spec: